KateMacdonald/GUI-docs/HTML/getting-started/installing.md

 	<div class="col-sm-7 col-sm-offset-2">
-		<h3 class="body-font">First: The HTML5 boilderplate</h3>
+		<h3 class="body-font">1.
+HTML5 boilerplate</h3>
 		<p>
-			The GUI requires and heavily relies on the commenly known HTML5 boilerplate and needs to be on the very top of your document.
+			The HTML5 boilerplate is required when developing with the GUI, it is heavily relied upon and needs to be at the very top of your document.
 		</p>
 	</div>